Governance: Audit & Supervisory Committee

 1. Strengthening Collaboration with Independent Directors

 Independent Directors who are not Audit & Supervisory Committee Members also attend meetings between Committee Members and executive management.
-Collaboration among Independent Directors is further strengthened through opportunities to exchange opinions, such as preliminary briefings on matters to be submitted to the Board of Directors and meetings of Independent Directors.
+Collaboration among Independent Directors is further strengthened through opportunities to exchange opinions, such as preliminary briefings on matters submitted to the Board of Directors and meetings of Independent Directors.

-2. Enhancing the Effectiveness of the Audit & Supervisory Committee and Its Members
+2. Enhancing the Effectiveness of the Audit & Supervisory Committee

-To improve the effectiveness of audits conducted by Committee Members, we enhanced reviews of Committee activities.
-Specifically, as in previous years, the Committee held mid-year and year-end reviews of audit progress, focusing on key audit areas.
-In addition, the Committee carried out an evaluation of its effectiveness through a member survey and discussions of the results.
-Based on these findings, the Committee reviewed its auditing methods and deliberated on matters to follow up in the next fiscal year.
-The evaluation confirmed that the Committee’s audits functioned adequately and effectively, and efforts will continue to further strengthen effectiveness going forward.
+To enhance audit effectiveness, the Audit & Supervisory Committee conducted mid-year and year-end reviews of audit progress, focusing on key audit areas.
+It also carried out a self-evaluation through a member survey and discussions of the results.
+Based on these efforts, the Committee reviewed its auditing methods and deliberated on matters to follow up in the next fiscal year.
+As a result, it was confirmed that the Committee’s audits functioned appropriately and effectively, and initiatives to further enhance effectiveness will continue to be considered on an ongoing basis.

 Enhancement of Tripartite Audits